Give Astra's Stargate a Like!

 Inspiration 4 Mission

 The Inspiration 4 citizen mission was launched by SpaceX on Falcon 9 rocket.
-The astronauts orbited the Earth in a specially modified Crew Dragon.
-The mission is launched on September 15, 2021 at 8:02 pm EDT.
+The astronauts orbited the Earth in a specially modified Crew Dragon, named Resilence.
+The mission launched on September 16, 2021.

 The the flight's commander of the Inspiration mission was Jared Isaacman, 38 years old.
 He is the founder of Shift4 Payments that he founded at the age of 16.
 He is a jet pilot who has flow in over 100 airshows flying with Black Diamond Jet Team.
 He holds world records for speed and has donated proceeds to the Make-a-Wish Foundation.
 Isaacman is also providing financial support for the mission and has purchased two seats on the mission.